 - 5 Conclusion

 Why You Should Have a Website Maintenance Plan

 Not having a website maintenance plan is like driving a car every day without insurance.
 You never know what might happen.
 Here are some issues that could arise if you have a self-hosted website.

 ● Slow Loading Website

 This problem is quite common but can be easily fixed with a website maintenance plan.
-It is mostly caused by slow web hosting.
-This is the major risk with choosing cheap web hosting for your website.
+That’s because of the slow web hosting.
+This is the major risk with choosing a cheap web hosting for your website.
 Fortunately, this problem can be avoided altogether by choosing reputable web hosting providers.

 ● Malware Issues

 This problem is not as noticeable as your slow website speed, but it is even more dangerous.
 Hackers can implant malware into your website to gain a level of control over it.
-The website can be used to do bad things that will lead back to you and could affect your users.
+They can use the website to do bad things that will lead back to you and could affect your users.